Tangoe/Mobile-Procurement-API-Documentation/start/register/index.md

 * View asset information
 * Retrieve the status of your orders

-The Tangoe Mobile Procurement REST API is powered by Tangoe’s robust procurement system.
+This API is powered by Tangoe’s robust procurement system.
 As a registered user, your company will also have access to Tangoe’s extensive and up-to-date device, plan and accessory catalogs.

 <br/>